Juan Larrea (politician): Early life and Viceroyalty

 Juan Larrea was born on 24 June 1782, in the city of Mataró, Catalonia.
 His father was Martín Ramón de Larrea, who was in charge of customs operations in Mataró, and his mother was Tomasa Espeso.
 He studied mathematics and navigation, and focused his education towards a career in commerce.
 His father died in 1793, so Larrea became the patriarch of the family.
 They moved to Buenos Aires, where he established a warehouse for wines, leather, and sugar.
 He traded with Peru, Upper Peru, Paraguay, Chile and colonial Brazil.
 By 1806 he was a well-respected businessman, and a syndic of the Royal Consulate.
 He promoted the role of deputies from Buenos Aires at the Madrid court, to better the representation of the Brazilian viceroyalty and reduce the privileges of peninsular merchants.

-Buenos Aires and other nearby cities were involved in the British invasions of the Río de la Plata in 1806 and 1807.
+Buenos Aires and other nearby cities were involved in the British invasions of the River Plate in 1806 and 1807.
 In the absence of reinforcements from Spain, viceroy Santiago de Liniers arranged that everyone in Buenos Aires capable of bearing arms should join the resistance against the second invasion.
 Larrea established the Legion of Catalan Volunteers with Jaime Nadal y Guarda, Jaime Lavallol and José Olaguer Reynals.
 Larrea was appointed captain of this military unit.
 The defense was successful, and the British were eventually forced to surrender and evacuate the viceroyalty.

 Larrea's business prospered, and in 1808 the Buenos Aires Cabildo appointed him to oversee a naval patrol to suppress shipments of contraband.
 This gave him an opportunity to put his nautical skills to use.
 He also participated in the secret meetings of patriots who promoted political change, and joined the 1809 Mutiny of Álzaga, which attempted to depose viceroy Liniers and replace him with a Junta.
 The mutiny failed, but the patriots continued to plot, and in 1810 the May Revolution succeeded in deposing the new viceroy.
 Larrea did not take part in the discussions at the open cabildo, but was appointed as member of the Primera Junta.

 Like many other nineteenth century Argentines prominent in public life, he was a freemason.